ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 Algorithm specifications
 ^^^^^^^^^^^^^^^^^^^^^^^^

-An algorithm specification is a string consisting of a ``PSA_ALG_xxx`` macro that specifies a cryptographic algorithm or an algorithm wildcard policy defined by the PSA Cryptography API.
+An algorithm specification is a string consisting of a ``PSA_ALG_xxx`` macro that specifies a cryptographic algorithm or an algorithm wildcard policy defined by the Crypto API.
 If the macro takes arguments, the string must have the syntax of a C macro call and each argument must be an algorithm specification or a decimal or hexadecimal literal with no suffix, depending on the expected type of argument.

 Spaces are optional after commas.
 Whether other whitespace is permitted is implementation-specific.